Machinery & Equipment Appraisals

 ● Fair Market Value-Installed

-● Fair Market Value-Removal
+● Fair Market Value-Removed

 ● Fair Market Value in Continued Use